ros2/ros2_documentation/source/Tutorials/Advanced/FastDDS-Configuration.rst

      </profiles>

-Note that several publisher profiles are defined.
+Note that several profiles for publisher and subscriber are defined.
 A default profile which is defined setting the ``is_default_profile`` to ``true``, and two profiles with names that coincide with those of the previously defined topics: ``sync_topic`` and another one for ``async_topic``.
 These last two profiles set the publication mode to ``SYNCHRONOUS`` or ``ASYNCHRONOUS`` accordingly.
 Note also that all profiles specify a ``historyMemoryPolicy`` value, which is needed for the example to work, and the reason will be explained later on this tutorial.